• Automation can help streamline production, reduce labor costs, and increase accuracy in factories.

 a.
 Automated Equipment Monitoring

-IoT devices can monitor machines’ real-time performance, allowing quicker response times and better decisions about when to shut down or repair equipment.
+IoT devices such as PRTG OPC UA server can monitor machines’ real-time performance, allowing quicker response times and better decisions about when to shut down or repair equipment.
 Some machines can even be programmed to shut down when a problem is detected automatically.

 b.
 Remote Monitoring and Alerts

 A factory owner can use the internet to connect their machines and receive alerts when something goes wrong.
 This makes it much easier to know when a machine needs maintenance or repairs and allows for proactive repairs that can save time, money, and resources.

 c.
 Enhanced Quality Assurance